ENGLISH FOR

 · Your reliever isn't helping or lasting over four hours

-· Your symptoms are getting worse (cough, breathlessness, wheeze or tight chest)
+· Your symptoms are getting worse (cough, breathlessness, wheeze or tight

 · You're too breathless or it's difficult to speak, eat or sleep

-· Your breathing is getting faster and it feels like you can't get your breath in properly
+· Your breathing is getting faster and it feels like you can't get your breath

 · Don't be afraid of causing a fuss, even at night.